NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

+♦ The installer could leave a registry for older installations on the same folder.
+♦ The option to run after the update was not being respected.
-♦ #891 - The focus was not being set to the file name text box when opening the export panel.
+♦ The focus was not being set to the file name text box when opening the export panel.
-♦
+♦ The playback buttons were getting disabled after exporting.

 ### Known Bugs: